Our Team

 Chelsea Koach, BS

-Chelsea is a third-year Doctor of Audiology student at UT Dallas.
+Chelsea is a fourth-year Doctor of Audiology student at UT Dallas.
 She earned a Bachelor of Science degree in communication sciences and disorders from The University of Texas at Austin, with a minor in American Sign Language.
 She is currently working on a project related to hyperacusis evaluation, diagnosis, and management.
 Chelsea hopes to pursue a clinical career working with underserved populations.

 In her free time, Chelsea enjoys reading, hiking, and spending time with her friends and family.
 She can often found at the dog park with her puppy, Bean.